 Does JG Wentworth charge hidden fees?

-Structured settlement companies are required by federal and state law to disclose all costs in a written disclosure statement.
-The statement lists the discount rate, the lump sum, and any deductions at closing.
-Read every disclosure before signing.
-If the verbal quote does not match the written one, ask why before moving forward.
+J.G.
+Wentworth states on its website that it does not charge hidden fees and that the amount quoted is the amount you receive.
+Separately, federal and state law require every structured settlement buyer to give you a written disclosure statement listing the discount rate, the lump sum, and any deductions at closing.
+Read that disclosure before signing, and if a verbal quote does not match the written one, ask why before moving forward.

 Is it safe to sell my structured settlement?